 At St Felix, we believe that a child’s desire to read for pleasure and information will support them to speak and write fluently, so that they can communicate their ideas and emotions to others.
 We believe that there is something for every child to enjoy reading.
 In order for children to enjoy learning across the curriculum it is paramount that children learn to read fluently with a thorough understanding of what they have read.
 With a focus on ambitious texts being read independently by the children as well as being read aloud to them, they will encounter new language and knowledge.
+Our curriculum is underpinned by CUSP literacy resources for reading, writing and spelling.

 Within the English curriculum the children: